jbklopfenstein/Python-HTML-Gauge-Dashboard/README.md

 # py-gauge-dashboard
-for work. dependent on grav backend,
+Shell scripts and Python.
+Work project for team site dashboard.
+Dependent on grav backend,